Scott B and Beth B: Study and work history

 During the late 1970s and early 1980s, Scott B and Beth B were among the most significant proponents of the punk bohemia, No Wave, no-budget style of underground punk filmmaking that was concerned with issues of simulation typical of postmodernism.
 Beth studied art at the School of Visual Arts and Scott was an exhibiting sculptor.
 They married and became associated with Colab (Collaborative Projects) and worked out of New York City's East Village area in conjunction with performance artists and noise musicians.
 They created a series of noisy, scruffy, deeply personal short Super 8 mm films in which they combined violent themes and darkly sinister images to explore the manner in which the individual is constrained by society.

-The Bs' 8mm films were full of downtown obsessions: terror politics, torture, sexual domination and submission, and punk rock music.
-The brief length of these films allows them to effectively assault the viewer in a hit-and-run, belt-in-the-gut manner.
-They would cast musicians and other popular downtown personalities in their films.
-The Bs cleverly used the scene's social energy with weekly film shoots that were quickly edited and then screened as film serial episodes at music clubs such as the Mudd Club and Max's Kansas City.
-These films are at once contemplative and confrontational, penetrating and politically loaded.
-Films like this are virtually impossible to criticize because they glory in carefully DIY style of simulated amateurism.
+The Bs' 8mm short films were full of downtown obsessions: terror politics, torture, sexual domination and submission, and punk rock music, presented in an assaultive manner, with musicians and other downtown personalities cast in their films.
+The films were quickly shot and edited, then screened as weekly film serial episodes at music clubs such as the Mudd Club and Max's Kansas City.